This village is Vancouver Island’s top spot for mountain biking

 Cumberland was founded on logging and mining, with the Cumberland Forest playing a key role in those industries.
 The Union Colliery Mine sites are in the Community Forest, which borders Coal Creek Historic Park to the west.

-The forest is owned by two timber companies, but the Cumberland Community Forest society has bought 545 acres of this forest and put it under conservation covenants to protect it for the future.
+Two timber companies own the forest, but the Cumberland Community Forest Society has bought 545 acres and put it under conservation covenants to protect it for the future.

 It’s packed with trails perfect for hiking, biking, or just walking among the old-growth trees and lush greenery.
 This sprawling forest is home to all kinds of wildlife, including endangered species like red-legged frogs and wild coho salmon.

-The forest is crisscrossed by numerous trails, making it a popular destination for hiking, mountain biking, and trail running.
-These trails vary in difficulty, offering something for everyone from casual walkers to experienced cyclists.
+Numerous trails crisscross the forest, making it a popular destination for hiking, mountain biking, and trail running.
+The trails vary in difficulty, offering something for everyone, from casual walkers to experienced cyclists.

 The nearby lakes and streams are perfect for a refreshing swim, especially when the weather heats up.